razoumov/publish/sfu.md

 ### Training cluster guest accounts

-Please use your instructor-provided unique guest account `userXXX` (where XX=001..118) to connect to our small training cluster `cassiopeia.c3.ca` via ssh.
+Please use your instructor-provided unique guest account `userXXX` (where XX=001..118) and password to connect to our small training cluster `cassiopeia.c3.ca` via ssh.

 ### SFU guest wireless